senecajs/senecajs.org/src/pages/tutorials/logging-with-seneca.md

 ```

-You'll need to register a LogEntries.com account and get a token for this to work.
+You'll need to register a [LogEntries.com](https://logentries.com/) account and get a token for this to work.

 You can use custom handler functions to send logs anywhere you want, and process them anyway you need.

 ## One More Thing ...

-Log filters are dynamic.
-You can add new ones at runtime using the _seneca.logroute_ method:
+*Log filters are dynamic*.
+You can add new ones at runtime using the `seneca.logroute` method:

 ``` js